kanandvardhan/grocery-inventory-system/README.md

 ## Features

-- **Add Grocery Items:** Easily add new grocery items with their names and quantities to the inventory.
+- **Add Grocery Items:** Easily add new grocery items with their categories with discounted prices, names, prices, quantities to the inventory.
 - **View Inventory:** Retrieve and display a list of all grocery items in the inventory.

 ## Technologies Used